 We recommend that for beginners, you opt for a value option such as the Lanikai LU22 CGC.
 During testing, we found that this model offered by far the best performance at the best price.

 The story behind the brand feels authentic, and we loved the idea of not just opting for the popular makes and trying something a little different.
-One to definitely check out if you’re a beginner or just after the best value for money option.
+One to definitely check out if you’re a

 For the slightly more advanced player, we’d highly recommend taking a closer look at the Alvarez RU22B Regent Series.
 Its overall feel really suited us when testing and the tones produced were a cut above the rest.
 If you’re up for spending a little more (really not too much more) then this is also a great option that offers good value for your hard-earned cash.